I Dream of Jeannie: Nielsen ratings

+Other media

 Reunion films

-Barbara Eden starred in two made-for-television reunion films which followed the further exploits of Jeannie and Tony in the successive years.
+Barbara Eden starred in two made-for-television reunion films that portrayed Jeannie and Tony in the successive years.
 Larry Hagman did not reprise his role as Tony Nelson in either film.
 Bill Daily returned as Roger Healey for both films, while Hayden Rorke made a brief appearance in the first film.
 In 1985, Wayne Rogers played the role of retiring Colonel Anthony Nelson in I Dream of Jeannie...
 Fifteen Years Later.
 In 1991, I Still Dream of Jeannie was broadcast with Hagman's Dallas co-star Ken Kercheval essentially playing the role of Jeannie's "master".
 A third film was planned but never finalized.

+Comics

+Dell Comics published two issues of a comic book in 1966.
+I Dream of Jeannie returned to comics in 2001–2002 when Airwave published three stand alones.

+Games

+In 1965, Milton Bradley Company published a tie-in board game.

+A series of I Dream of Jeannie video games released by Trendmasters for Microsoft Windows in 1995 and 1996.

+A slot machine game based on the series was introduced in 2015.